Maxamed-Maxamed/ds-eda-exam/README.md

     npm install
     ```

+4. Run the schema setup script:
+    ```sh
+    npm run schema
+    ```

-4. Study this project's code and thoroughly review the code in your submission for assignment 2.
+5. Study this project's code and thoroughly review the code in your submission for assignment 2.